bitfinexcom/bitfinex-api-py/README.md

 ws.on('new_trade', log_trade)
 ```

+### Functions

+- `subscribe(channel_name, symbol, timeframe=None, **kwargs)`
+  Subsribes the socket to a data feed such as 'trades' or 'candles'.
+- `submit_order(symbol, price, amount, market_type, hidden=False, onComplete=None, onError=None, *args, **kwargs)`
+  Submits an order to the bitfinex api.
+If the order is successful then the order_closed event will be triggered and the onComplete function will also be called if provided in the parameters.
+- `on(event, function)`
+  subscribes the function to be triggered on the given event.

 ## `bfxapi.DataServerWebsocket`

 The data-server websocket is used for retrieving large amounts of historical data from a `bfx-hf-data-server` instance.
 The library then takes all of the incoming historical data from the server and pushes it down the `new_trade` and `new_candle` events.
 For information on how to start a data-server instance please visit the repo at: https://github.com/bitfinexcom/bfx-hf-data-server